clandrew/vscolorize65c816/README.md

 * String literals
 * Assembler directives

-Tested on all the [samples](https://github.com/pweingar/C256Samples) available.
+Tested a number of [samples](https://github.com/pweingar/C256Samples) available.

 ## Build
 This extension was written in C# using Visual Studio 2019 Community, tested on the same.
 It is built for Windows platform x86-64 architecture.
 To build. open the .sln solution file and choose 'Build' in Visual Studio.